 Medigap Plans and Gym Memberships

 If you have Original Medicare and want to keep your current plan, you may still be able to receive coverage for gym memberships.
 You can do this through a Medicare Supplement, also called a Medigap plan.
 These are privately-offered (but federally-approved) insurance plans that add extra coverage on top of your Original Medicare coverage.
 There are several different types of Medigap plans, each labeled with a specific letter.
 Depending on which plan you choose, you’ll have different services covered at different rates.
-That said, the plan mostly likely to cover gym memberships (though this has been declining in recent years) is Plan G. Similar to Medicare Advantage plans, you can use the Medicareful plan finder to see local Medigap plans and enroll in them with an agent today!
+That said, the plan most likely to cover gym memberships (though this has been declining in recent years) is Plan G. Similar to Medicare Advantage plans, you can use the Medicareful plan finder to see local Medigap plans and enroll in them with an agent today!

 ● ● ●